treeverse/lakeFS/docs/reference/access-control-lists.md

 # Access Control Lists (ACLs)

 {: .note}
-> ACLs were introduced in their current form in v0.98 of lakeFS as part of [changes to the security model]({{ site.baseurl }}/posts/security_update.html#whats-changing) in lakeFS.
+> ACLs were introduced in their current form in v0.98 of lakeFS as part of [changes to the security model][security-changes] in lakeFS.
 They are an alternative to the more granular control that [role-based access control](rbac.html) provides.

 {% include toc.html %}